-A global and extremely well known organization headquartered in Europe with operations in India realized the need to prepare the entire organization towards a structured career management process.
+A global and extremely well-known organization headquartered in Europe with operations in India realized the need to prepare the entire organization towards a structured career management process.
 HR Footprints Management Services team was invited to conceptualize and design an intervention to address the need.

 What was the need?

-The organization operates in high-tech engineering industry.
-To address the scientific requirements of high complexity, they hire cream of talent from best of the institutes.
-As an employer, the client organization enjoys great reputation and consequently hiring from institutes of excellence has been easy.
+The organization operates in the high-tech engineering industry.
+To address the scientific requirements of high complexity, they hire the cream of talent from the best of the institutes.
+As an employer, the client organization enjoys a great reputation and consequently hiring from institutes of excellence has been easy.
 The challenge however is to provide career advancement and engagement.
-They realized that an excellent brand name and better than market salary are good to attract talent; but to engage them, the organization needs to do more on the career management!
+They realized that an excellent brand name and better than market salary are good to attract talent; but to engage them, the organization needs to do more on career management!

 Who was the sponsor?

 Interestingly, the business leader, who is the technical head of operations in India, felt the need.
 He could sense from his interactions across the organization that this is one latent need, which needs to be addressed.
 The initiative gained greater strength because it was seen as a business need by the business head and not taken up as another HR initiative.